 - Or my personal favorite breakfast is to eat leftovers from dinner the night before.
 Trust me!
 Your stomach won’t know the difference.

-Best Healthy Lunch Meal Prep Recipes:
+Healthy Meal Prep Recipes for Lunch

 Any of these meals would be perfect for your lunch meal prep regardless of if you work from home or take lunch to the office: